QuantConnect/Lean/Documentation/ADR/0001-brokerage-order-polling-service.md

    prices become per-sweep prices while the quantities stay exact; Public kept its change-of-average price recovery inside its mapping, so its part prices stay exact too.
 4. Tradier (done, further than planned here): the step was a watch for submissions with fills staying on its own path.
-The adoption moved the fill path itself onto `PerOrderIdPollingService` and handles the cross-zero split as "A cross-zero order, two ids" describes.
+The adoption moved the fill path itself onto `SingleOrderPollingService` and handles the cross-zero split as "A cross-zero order, two ids" describes.
 Two costs are accepted: a sweep is one gated request per watched order instead of one bulk request — the one-order-per-symbol rule keeps that count small, and an idle account now polls nothing at all — and orders placed outside Lean are ignored, where the old code raised a fatal